Seasawher/mathlib4-help/docs/tactics.md

 ## recover
 Defined in: `Mathlib.Tactic.tacticRecover_`

-Modifier `recover` for a tactic (sequence) to debug cases where goals are closed incorrectly.
-The tactic `recover tacs` for a tactic (sequence) `tacs` applies the tactics and then adds goals that are not closed, starting from the original goal.
+`recover tacs` applies the tactic (sequence) `tacs` and then re-adds goals that were incorrectly marked as closed.
+This helps to debug issues where a tactic closes goals without solving them (i.e. goals were removed from the MetaM state without the metavariable being assigned), resulting in the error "(kernel) declaration has metavariables".

 ## reduce
 Defined in: `Mathlib.Tactic.tacticReduce__`